-- 1) Energy efficiency
+1) Energy efficiency

-- Sources of energy waste
+- Sources of energy waste - collision.

-- collision.
 When a transmitted packet is corrupted it has to be discarded, and the follow-on retransmissions increase energy consumption.
-Collision also increases latency as well.

-- overhearing, meaning that a node picks up packets that are addressed

-- to other nodes.

-- control packet overhead

-- idle listening, i.e., listening to receive possible sent (major source of energy consumption).

-- 2) End-to-end latency

-- 3) Fairness

-- 4) Network capacity/scalability (to density and traffic)
+Collisions also increase latency. - overhearing, meaning that a node picks up packets that are addressed to other nodes. - control packet overhead - idle listening, i.e., listening to receive possible traffic that is not sent (major source of energy consumption). - 2) End-to-end latency - 3) Fairness - 4) Network capacity/scalability (to density and traffic)